-When you decide it is time for a new coat of paint, whether you have moved into a new home or need a fresh new look, it can be exciting to pick colours, try them out, and make your final decision.
+When you decide it is time for a new coat of paint, whether you have moved into a new home or need a fresh new look, it can be exciting to pick colors, try them out, and make your final decision.
 Getting the new paint up onto the walls, though, can be a bit of a challenge.
 Here are some pro tips on how to get the best possible paint job if you choose to DIY!

 Sand Blemishes Away

 For a perfect paint job, you will need to have a smooth surface.
 Sometimes, old paint jobs have been done poorly, leaving the wall with imperfections where paint has dripped down.
 Other times drywall was not, and there are lumps or bumps, or a quick slapped on putty to cover up drywall holes.
 To fix this, you need to sand the walls down.
-Start at the baseboard and go to the ceiling by using a fine grit sandpaper.
+Start at the baseboard and go to the ceiling by using fine-grit sandpaper.
 A sanding pole is a great tool to use so that you can avoid needing ladders.
 Be careful though, if you apply too much pressure while sanding, you can end up damaging your wall!

 What to do with Textured Ceilings